qualalia/planche/README.md

-# Planche
+# Salto

-_A platform for circus schools to schedule their classes, workshops, and troupes._
+_Your one-stop shop for your virtual circus needs._

-Stay tuned for more.
+Currently in development.
+Stay tuned for build and site info.